UNCOVer-Project/UNCOVer-Main/HackMyLife/idea.md

 UNCOVer's prototype will use a single Raspberry Pi 3 Model B to handle and process the information.
 To detect object and recognise characters, UNCOVer will be powered by Azure Cognitive Service for reliable object & character recognition and speech services to deliver the best possible experience.

+With all of those feaures, it is hoped that UNCOVer will give blind people independence in identifying and locating object, and reading text so they can enjoy life as much as normal people, making them *uncover* the countless information of the world.

 ## HOW UNCOVer WORKS

 **[work in progress]**